wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-windows-classic-manage-psh.md

 <properties
-   pageTitle="Gerenciar suas máquinas virtuais usando o Azure PowerShell | Microsoft Azure" description="Aprenda os comandos que você pode usar para automatizar tarefas de gerenciamento de suas máquinas virtuais." services="virtual-machines-windows" documentationCenter="windows" authors="singhkays"
+   pageTitle="Manage your virtual machines by using Azure PowerShell | Microsoft Azure" description="Learn commands that you can use to automate tasks in managing your virtual machines." services="virtual-machines-windows" documentationCenter="windows" authors="singhkays"